bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 > [!IMPORTANT]
 > This tutorial assumes you have fully read the [README](../../README.md) and
-> have a basic understanding of how the underlying algorithm works.
-If you
+> have a basic understanding of the underlying algorithm.
+If you haven't read
-> haven't read the README, expect to be confused.
-If the parameters don't make
+> the README, expect to be confused.
+If the parameters don't make sense, you
-> sense, you probaby haven't read the README patiently.
+> probaby haven't read the README patiently.

 # Base & Target